cables-gl/cables_docs/md/4_export_embed/patch_backups/patch_backups.md

 To create a manual backup of your patch, all the ops and all the assets, click on "Create Backup" in the editor.
 Depending on your [supporter level](/support) you will be guided to the [patch export page](../dev_embed/export_standalone/export_standalone) or be able to give your backup a name.
-Once the backup was created you can store it on your local system and restore it as described in the above section.

 ![](img/create_backup.png)